-A thorough hurricane prep check list for your home
+A thorough hurricane prep checklist for your home

 As originally created by Sherrie Pisetzky, Miami Beach Marina extraordinaire and updated by the Nautic Nomad team after hurricane Irma.

-4. Fill old empty water bottles and other containers with water and keep near sinks for washing hands.
+4. Fill old empty water bottles and other containers with water and keep them near sinks for washing hands.

 6. Fill drinking cups with water and cover with Saran Wrap.
-Store as many as possible in fridge.
+Store as many as possible in the fridge.
 The rest you can store on the counter and use first before any water bottles are opened.
 Ice is impossible to find after the storm.

 7. Reserve fridge space for storing tap water and keep the sealed water bottles on the counter.

 8. Cook any meats in advance and other perishable foods.
 You can freeze cooked food.
-Hard boil eggs for snacks for first day without power.
+Hard boil eggs for snacks for the first day without power.

 9. Be well hydrated before the storm hits and avoid salty foods that make you dehydrated.

 10. Wash all dirty clothes and bed sheets.
 Anything dirty will smell without the A/C, you may need the items, and with no A/C, you’ll be sweating a lot.
 You’re going to want clean sheets.